 - The software runs on most Windows systems flawlessly but, as of now, lacks support for 64-bit systems.

 bhyve is a simple, lightweight, yet capable x86 emulator that can aid your everyday Linux emulation.
 It is a robust hypervisor solution that offers a comprehensive set of modern-day features to facilitate Linux emulation from Windows systems.
 If you want to run both Linux and Windows but do not want to install resource-heavy virtual machines, then bhyve is a pretty viable solution for you.

 Features of bhyve

-- bhyve was initially developed for FreeBSD and was later ported for other major systems, including Windows.
+- bhyve was initially developed for FreeBSD and was later ported to other major systems, including Windows.

-- It can run the most popular Linux distributions such as RHEL, CentOS, Debian, Fedora, OpenSUSE, and Ubuntu without any trouble.
+- It can run the most popular Linux distributions, such as RHEL, CentOS, Debian, Fedora, OpenSUSE, and Ubuntu, without trouble.

-- bhyve supports UEFI, Hyper-V, and OmniOS out of the box and can manipulate AHCI devices pretty effectively.
+- bhyve supports UEFI, Hyper-V, and OmniOS out of the box and can effectively manipulate AHCI devices.

 - The open-source development nature of bhyve means developers can modify or extend the program in any way they like.

 Parallels Workstation is a full-fledged hypervisor that allows users to create efficient Linux virtual machines inside regular Windows systems.
 It offers robust functionalities, including full system emulation, and can emulate video and network adapters alongside hard drive adapters.